mozerpol/NotesFromLearning/q_and_a/README.md

 **Synchronous reset** - reset always dependent on clock pulse input.

 ### 5. What is the difference between a flip-flop and a latch?
 When would you use each? <a name="15"></a> [UP↑](#tof)
-A flip-flop and a latch are both fundamental building blocks used in digital logic circuits to store and manipulate binary data. <br/>
+Both are fundamental building blocks used in digital logic circuits to store and manipulate binary data. <br/>
-A **flip-flop**  is a circuit
-that has a clock input and can store digital information, while a **latch** is a circuit that can store data as long as its enable input is active, without the need for a clock signal.
+**Flip-flop** has a clock input, is widely used in synchronous digital systems (counters, shift registers, etc.). <br/>
-Latches are commonly used in applications where the circuit requires continuous operation based on the input condition.
+**Latch** is commonly used in applications where the circuit requires continuous operation based on the input condition.
-Flip-flops are widely used in synchronous digital systems, especially for designing sequential circuits like counters or shift registers especially when precise timing control is required.

 ![latch_vs_ff](https://github.com/mozerpol/NotesFromLearning/assets/43972902/b9909205-0e0f-4ea2-8263-42b8425d0b22)